-Science has revealed some staggering facts about the importance of spirituality in life and what it means to be spiritual in 2020.
+Science has revealed some staggering facts about spirituality and why it matters so much.

-As spiritual people, we are happier.
-We are healthier.
-We have better perspectives.
-We are more enlightened.
-And we are likely to live longer according to Brian Walsh in an article for Time Magazine.
+As spiritual people, we are happier, healthier, have better perspectives, and are more enlightened.
+We are even likely to live longer according to Brian Walsh in an article for Time Magazine.

 - There are more than 100 benefits of meditation, which was originally a spiritual practice.